airbus/scikit-decide/docs/contribute.md

 - Fork the repository on github.
 - Clone your fork on your computer.
-- Create a branch with a self-explanatory branch, e.g. `xx/add-solver-crazyalgoname` where "xx" stands for your initials, and "crazyalgoname" for the name of the hypothetic solver you are adding.
-- Make your changes in this branch and push it to your fork.
+- Make your changes and push them to your fork.
 - Do the necessary checks (see [below](#prior-checks)).
 - Reorganize your commits (see [below](#reorganizing-commits)).
 - Submit your pull request (see [github documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).